ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 It’s growth, or at least how we measure growth in its current form: Gross Domestic Product (GDP).
 Your company’s bottom line.
 The relentless pursuit of more.

 _Side note:_ This rant borrows multiple ideas from the book _Prosperity Without Growth_ by Tim Jackson.
 Credit where credit is due.
 However, I don’t always agree with the ideas there.
 In fact, I am pro-growth.
 I'd just like to measure it differently.
+I'm also pro-capitalism, or at least fond of the progress it brings to humankind.
 If this article tickles your fancy, be sure to give the book a read, as it goes into these concepts far more in-depth, and with more references than here.
+And if you'd like to read a solid set of counterarguments, give _Superabundance_ by Gale L. Pooley and Marian L. Tupy a read.

 ## Let’s first agree on the problem